Weight: 12.7 oz (Large)

 Pockets: The pockets on this jacket are awesome.
 I can fit my Sony a6000 in the zippered top pocket and still have room for my hands/ headlamp/ snack in the hand warmer pocket, so plenty of room.

 Hood: I love having a hood on a puffy, mainly because I'm not a big fan of beanies: they always fall off my head.
 So the hood on this is a big plus.
 It kinda looks funny because it does cinch further down on your forehead, but who said you're supposed to be stylish in the outdoors?

 The Style: I really like the pull-over style of this.
 It feels more cozy and less fitted.
 Plus, it still has good venting since the zipper is a half-zipper.
 This is totally a personal thing, but I really like it.

 Versatility: This jacket can be stuffed into the zippered pocket, and the resulting size doubles as a pretty good sized and moderately comfortable pillow!
 However, I've noticed that after only a week or so using it as a pillow it has some hair/ face oil and dirt stains on the fabric, so I decided to not use it for that anymore.
 But it was ok while it lasted!
 My inner fabric is a light blue, so maybe if you had a black jacket you wouldn't notice/ care.

 What I Don't Like:

-- Weight: At over 3/4 of a pound, this is not the lightest insulated jacket out there, and definitely is not as warm as some lighter jackets out there, so I don't think the weight is justified, for a backpacking jacket.
+Weight: At over 3/4 of a pound, this is not the lightest insulated jacket out there, and definitely is not as warm as some lighter jackets out there, so for me, the weight isn’t justified, for a backpacking jacket.

 Overall, I think this is a fine jacket, but I will be retiring it from my backpacking gear set-up and instead be using it for day hikes & outdoors travels where it doesn't get too cold.